Symmetry properties of stable solutions of semilinear elliptic equations in unbounded domains: Preliminaries: the classical case of bounded convex domains

 \section{Preliminaries: the classical case of bounded convex domains}

-To give an overview on the method and the difficulties arising when dealing with unbounded domains, we recall the proof of \autoref{ANG_th:Intro_CHM}.
+To give an overview of the method and the difficulties arising when dealing with unbounded domains, we recall the classical proof of \autoref{ANG_th:Intro_CHM} which deals with bounded domains.
 It also allows us to introduce a key lemma.
-Let $\Omega$ be a convex bounded domain, $u$ a stable solution of \eqref{ANG_Intro_EquationSemilineaire} and set $v_i:=\D_{x_i} u$, for all $i\in\{1,\dots,n\}$. \\
+Let $\Omega$ be a smooth, convex, bounded domain, $u$ a stable solution of \eqref{ANG_Intro_EquationSemilineaire} and set $v_i:=\D_{x_i} u$, for all $i\in\{1,\dots,n\}$. \\

-\textbf{Step 1.} One the one hand, differentiating \eqref{ANG_Intro_EquationSemilineaire} with respect to $x_i$, we find that $v_i:=\D_{x_i}u$ satisfies the linearized equation
+\textbf{Step 1.} On the one hand, differentiating \eqref{ANG_Intro_EquationSemilineaire} with respect to $x_i$, we find that $v_i:=\D_{x_i}u$ satisfies the linearized equation

 From an integration by part, we obtain

 with $\mathcal{F}$ from \eqref{DefLambda}.
 On the other hand, as $u$ is stable, we have $\mathcal{F}(\cdot)\geq0$ and